List of characters in mythology novels by Rick Riordan: Thalia Grace

 Thalia Grace is the daughter of Zeus and Beryl Grace, a TV starlet.
-She is seven years older than her brother Jason Grace.
+Her brother Jason was seven years younger than her.

 Due to her mother's abusive nature, Thalia had considered leaving home since she was little, but stayed to protect Jason.
-When Jason is seemingly sacrificed by their mother during a visit to Sonora, Thalia finally runs away and stays on the run with Luke and Annabeth until they met Grover the satyr when she was 12.
+When Jason is sacrificed to Hera by their mother during a visit to Sonoma Valley, Thalia finally runs away and stays on the run with Luke and Annabeth until they met Grover when she was 12.
 When they reached camp, Hades sent a horde of hellhounds that Thalia held off, sacrificing herself for her friends.
 Zeus pitied his daughter and turned her into a pine tree; her spirit then provided a magical barrier around the camp, keeping mortals and monsters out.
 Seven years later, she is separated from the pine tree with the Golden Fleece, which was applied to save it from poisons that were destroying the magical barrier protecting the demigods.

-No longer assumed dead, she is the oldest surviving child of the "Big Three" gods, and thus is first in line to be the child of the prophecy.
-In The Titan's Curse, she is one of three chosen by Zoë Nightshade to accompany her on her quest.
-On this quest, she is confronted by Luke Castellan, who she has not seen since was turned into a pine tree.
+No longer assumed dead, she is the oldest surviving child of the Big Three gods, and thus was first in line to be the child of the prophecy.
+In The Titan's Curse, she is one of three chosen by Zoë to accompany her on her quest.
+On this quest, she is confronted by Luke, who she has not seen since she was turned into a pine tree.
 She refuses his offer to join him in his crusade.
-At the end of The Titan's Curse, she becomes the lieutenant of the Hunters of Artemis, after the previous lieutenant, Zoë Nightshade sacrifices herself, which freezes her age the night before her 16th birthday and prevents her from being the child of the prophecy.
-She returns occasionally to aid characters in future books.
+At the end of The Titan's Curse, she becomes the lieutenant of the Hunters of Artemis which freezes her age the night before her 16th birthday and prevents her from being the child of the prophecy.
+She returns occasionally to aid characters in later books.

 Thalia has bright blue eyes and short, spiky black hair, and wears black eyeliner and punk style clothing.
 Jason describes her as having a Mediterranean complexion.
 She also shares some traits with her father, such as his pride, confidence, and vehement reactions to betrayal or contradiction.
 An incredibly skilled warrior, Thalia's weapons are a replica of the shield Égida named Aegis and a spear.
 Her main power is the ability to summon lightning and generate electric shocks.
 In The Titan's Curse, she ironically shows a fear of heights, despite being a daughter of Zeus.
-In The Lost Hero, she embraces her brother Jason for the first time in years, only to learn that he had lost his memory.

 She is portrayed by Paloma Kwiatkowski and Katelyn Mayer as the young Thalia in the second film.
-In the TV series, she will be portrayed by Tamara Smart.
+In the TV series, she is portrayed by Tamara Smart.
+Unlike the books, Thalia was saved from the Furies by Zeus and he turned her into a tree when she declined to become her father's "weapon".
+Her tree was poisoned by Luke using Python blood.
+When the Golden Fleece was placed onto the tree by Clarisse, Thalia emerged from the tree and her electrokinesis repelled Luke's army while knocking herself and Luke out for three days.